openstack-infra/system-config/doc/source/firehose_schema.rst

     gearman-subunit/<worker hostname>/<git namespace/<repo name>/<change number>

-Where  ``worker hostname`` is the host which processed the subunit file, as of right now there are 2, subunit-worker01 and subunit-worker02, but there may be more (or fewer) in the future.
-The ``git namespace`` and ``repo name`` are pretty self explanatory, and are just for the git repo under test that the subunit was emitted from. ``change number`` is the gerrit change number for the job that launched the tests the subunit is for.
+Where  ``worker hostname`` is the host which processed the subunit file, as of right now there are 1, subunit-worker02, but there may be more (or fewer) in the future.
+The ``git namespace`` and ``repo name`` are pretty self explanatory, and are just for the git repo under test that the subunit was emitted from.
+``change number`` is the gerrit change number for the job that launched the tests the subunit is for.

 Payload
 -------